sccbioinformatics/SCC_CSENS_docs/docs/index.md

 i.e you don't need the `.lunarc.lu.se` part.

+## Cut & Paste

+Lets get this out of the way now.
+Cut and paste is not allowed from COSMOS outwards.
+So you can't copy in COSMOS and ctrl-v to a window on your local machine.
+You can paste into COSMOS using the clipboard which is located on the left side of the screen.
+Click on the arrow to pull it out.

+The easiest way to C&P is to mount a COSMOS-SENS folder on to your local machine, and then just have a simple text file open in this window that can be open on both COSMOS and your local computer.
+This can then be a two-way clipboard between the two systems.

 ## Where do I put my data?

 Storage is expensive, so what we have should be used efficiently.
 There are two main folders on COSMOS-SENS: